 Tier 2 capital consists of equity or debt instruments with a minimum term of five years with restricted optional repayments and discretionary distributions providing for their conversion or reduction at such time as the bank reaches the PONV as for Additional Tier 1 capital.
 During the five years before final maturity, the amount of such instruments that qualify is reduced by 20 per cent of their nominal amount for each year.

 Banks must apply full or threshold deductions to the above capital elements to account for various items, such as losses, unfunded valuation adjustments, goodwill, deferred tax assets and defined benefit pension fund assets in line with the Basel minimum standards.

-Based on the Liquidity Ordinance (LO), which implements a leverage ratio in line with Basel III, FINMA Circular 2015/3, 'Leverage ratio – banks' defines the methodology for calculating the leverage ratio in line with the Basel III methodology.
+Based on the LO, which implements a leverage ratio in line with Basel III, FINMA Circular 2015/3, 'Leverage ratio – banks' defines the methodology for calculating the leverage ratio in line with the Basel III methodology.

 Risk diversification rules

 The maximum risk concentration permissible is 25 per cent of the overall required capital (after application of required deductions).
 The CAO provides that risk concentrations are to be measured only against core capital (Tier 1), meaning that supplementary capital (Tier 2) is generally not taken into account.
 Moreover, banks are allowed only very restricted use of models for determining their risk concentrations, as modelling errors have a major impact when calculating these risks.
 The risk diversification provisions in the CAO are supplemented by FINMA Circular 2019/1, 'Risk diversification – banks'.

 Compliance with capital adequacy requirements has to be reported to the SNB on a quarterly basis and is one of the topics addressed in the long-form reports issued by banks' external auditors on a yearly basis.